swiftlang/swift-evolution/proposals/NNNN-task-start-synchronously-on-caller-context.md

   // Same add semantics as 'addTask'. func startTaskSynchronously(
-    // SE-NNNN's proposed 'name: String? = nil' would be here
+    // SE-0469's proposed 'name: String? = nil' would be here
     priority: TaskPriority? = nil,
     executorPreference taskExecutor: (any TaskExecutor)? = nil,
-    operation: sending @escaping @isolated(any) () async throws -> ChildTaskResult
+    operation: sending @escaping () async throws -> ChildTaskResult )
-  )

   // Same add semantics as 'addTaskUnlessCancelled'. func startTaskSynchronouslyUnlessCancelled(
-    // SE-NNNN's proposed 'name: String? = nil' would be here
+    // SE-0469's proposed 'name: String? = nil' would be here
     priority: TaskPriority? = nil,
     executorPreference taskExecutor: (any TaskExecutor)? = nil,
-    operation: sending @escaping @isolated(any) () async throws -> ChildTaskResult
+    operation: sending @escaping () async throws -> ChildTaskResult )
-  )
 }

 extension (Throwing)DiscardingTaskGroup {
   // Same add semantics as 'addTask'. func startTaskSynchronously(
-    // SE-NNNN's proposed 'name: String? = nil' would be here
+    // SE-0469's proposed 'name: String? = nil' would be here
     priority: TaskPriority? = nil,
     executorPreference taskExecutor: (any TaskExecutor)? = nil,
-    operation: sending @escaping @isolated(any) () async throws -> ChildTaskResult
+    operation: sending @escaping () async throws -> ChildTaskResult )
-  )

   // Same add semantics as 'addTaskUnlessCancelled'. func startTaskSynchronouslyUnlessCancelled(
-    // SE-NNNN's proposed 'name: String? = nil' would be here
+    // SE-0469's proposed 'name: String? = nil' would be here
     priority: TaskPriority? = nil,
     executorPreference taskExecutor: (any TaskExecutor)? = nil,
-    operation: sending @escaping @isolated(any) () async throws -> ChildTaskResult
+    operation: sending @escaping () async throws -> ChildTaskResult )
-  )
 }
 ```

-The `startTaskSynchronously` mirrors the functionality of `addTask`, unconditionally adding the task to the group, while the `startTaskSynchronouslyUnlessCancelled` mirrors the `addTaskUnlessCancelled` which only adds the task to the group if the group (or task we're running in, and therefore the group as well) are not cancelled.
+The `startTaskSynchronously` function mirrors the functionality of `addTask`, unconditionally adding the task to the group, while the `startTaskSynchronouslyUnlessCancelled` mirrors the `addTaskUnlessCancelled` which only adds the task to the group if the group (or task we're running in, and therefore the group as well) are not cancelled.

 ### Isolation rules